-If you’re in need of an immigration medical exam for citizenship or a Green Card, Supro Direct is here to help.
+If you’re in need of an immigration medical exam for United States citizenship or a Green Card, Supro Direct is here to help.
 As authorized civil surgeons, we conduct medical exams for immigrants throughout Indianapolis, Greenwood, and beyond.

 Authorized Immigration Doctor in Indianapolis, IN

 At Supro Direct, we serve patients from a variety of countries and cultures with immigration medical exams.
-Our doctors are recognized through the U.S. Citizenship and Immigration Services as civil surgeons, and are therefore qualified to conduct your medical examination.
+Our doctors are recognized through the U.S. Citizenship and Immigration Services as civil surgeons, and are therefore qualified to conduct your physical examination.

 During your exam, an authorized immigration doctor will review your medical records, vaccination records, and government-recognized identification.
 He or she will then conduct a series of tests, including blood tests for communicable diseases like syphilis and tuberculosis.